urbanij/syRF/README.md

 ```sh
 pipenv sync
 ```
-If the process ends successfully it should print: "All dependencies are now up-to-date!"
+If the process finishes successfully it should print: "All dependencies are now up-to-date!"

 Now type
 ```sh